Luiscn/DLMI/README.md

 '/kaggle_unet_bubble/unet2': implementation for that image segmentation project\
 (this 2 files are basically the same (except for the data path), for comparison purpose)

-all files ending in '.h5' is the trained model
+all files ending in '.h5' are the trained model